Multi-Fidelity Reinforcement Learning with Gaussian Processes: Abstract

 \section{Abstract}

-This paper studies the problem of Reinforcement Learning (RL) using as few real-world samples as possible.
-A naive application of RL algorithms can be inefficient in large and continuous state spaces.
-We present two versions of Multi-Fidelity Reinforcement Learning (MFRL) algorithm that leverage Gaussian Processes (GPs) to learn the optimal policy in a real-world environment.
-In MFRL framework, an agent uses multiple simulators of the real environment to perform actions.
-With increasing fidelity in a simulator chain, the number of samples used in successively higher simulators can be reduced.
-By incorporating GPs in MFRL framework, further reduction in the number of learning samples can be achieved as we move up the simulator chain.
-We examine the performance of our algorithms with the help of real-world experiments for navigation with a ground robot.
+We study the problem of Reinforcement Learning (RL) using as few real-world samples as possible.
+A naive application of RL can be inefficient in large and continuous state spaces.
+We present two versions of Multi-Fidelity Reinforcement Learning (MFRL), model-based and model-free, that leverage Gaussian Processes (GPs) to learn the optimal policy in a real-world environment.
+In the MFRL framework, an agent uses multiple simulators of the real environment to perform actions.
+With increasing fidelity in a simulator chain, the number of samples used in successively higher simulators can be reduced. \revone{By incorporating GPs in the MFRL framework, we empirically observe up to $40\%$ reduction in the number of samples for model-based RL and $60\%$ reduction for the model-free version.} We examine the performance of our algorithms through simulations and through real-world experiments for navigation with a ground robot.